info201a-w21/lettuce-work-together/README.md

 ### **Source 3 - [Feeding America](https://map.feedingamerica.org)**

 **Data Collection Method:** This folder contains 10 data files (for years 2009-2018) about food insecurity at the county, congressional district, and state levels.
-The data came research done by Feeding America, a nonprofit organization with a network of over 200 foodbanks.
-Feeding America drew local food insecurity and expenditure estimates from the Current Population Survey (CPS), American Community Survey (ACS), and Bureau of Labor Statistics (BLS). ~~Each year, Feeding America releases a comprehensive study that helps understand “food insecurity and food costs at the local level” across the US.
-The map shows estimated food assistance eligibility among those experiencing food insecurity, per state and county.
-It also shows an estimate of how much money is still needed to meet the food needs of those who experience food insecurity.~~
+The data comes from research done by Feeding America, a nonprofit organization with a network of over 200 foodbanks.
+Feeding America drew local food insecurity and expenditure estimates from the Current Population Survey (CPS), American Community Survey (ACS), and Bureau of Labor Statistics (BLS).

-~~The data was collected through two types of community-level data:~~

-~~1.
-Local food insecurity estimates by income category for all individuals and children~~

-~~2.
-Local food expenditure estimates, both among those who are food secure and food insecure~~

-~~Feeding America conducted their own research drawing data from Current Population Survey (CPS), the American Community Survey (ACS), and the Bureau of Labor Statistics (BLS).
-Detailed descriptions of their methodology and a technical appendix can be found in their [technical brief document](https://www.feedingamerica.org/sites/default/files/2020-09/Map%20the%20Meal%20Gap%202020%20Technical%20Brief-Updated.pdf).~~

 **Number of Observations (2018):**
  - County: 3144